 - Unfranked

-A fully franked dividend means the company has already paid the 30% tax, a partially franked dividend means a portion of the tax has already been paid, and an unfranked dividend means the full tax obligations fall to the shareholder.
+A fully franked dividend means that the company has already paid the 30% tax, a partially franked dividend means that a portion of the tax has already been paid, and an unfranked dividend means that the full tax obligations fall to the shareholder.

 All franked dividends come with franking credits attached to them.
 Depending on the amount of corporate tax that has already been paid, shareholders are entitled to receive a tax credit.